-То Do this Press Ctrl+F1 when a tooltip is open to find more help on the command.
-To switch the tooltips on or off, click File menu > Settings > Switches , and then select or clear the Tooltips check box.
-View more detailed instructions on how to use the currently active ribbon command In the side pane, click to open the Instructor side pane window.
+То Do this View more detailed instructions on how to use the currently active ribbon command In the side pane, click roopen the Instructor side pane window.
 On the ribbon, click a command.
 The Instructor side pane window shows short videos, steps and other information on how to use the active command.
-End command Right-click and select Interrupt.
+End command Right-click and select Interrupt .
 You can also press Esc .
 Re-activate the last command Press Enter .